surajrampure/imt-decal.github.io/index.md

 </a>

-- <b>Fall 2019 (last update May 2): This course will not be offered in Fall 2019. </b> However, all material from Spring 2019 will remain online at this page for self-studying.
+- <b>This course will not be offered in Fall 2019 or Spring 2020.</b> However, all material from Spring 2019 will remain online at this page for self-studying.
 - Please direct all questions to `suraj.rampure@berkeley.edu`.

 <br>